jfig/rsync-backups/README.md

 ## Files: ##

-### `dailyBackup` ###
+### `/usr/local/sbin/rsync-backups` ###

-File to be placed on `/etc/cron.daily` or another place like `/usr/local/sbin/` and invoked by the root's crontab.

-It checks the availability of the backup directory and starts `replicator`.
+Script that is invoked by `/etc/cron.daily` or `crontab` reads configurations from `/etc/rsync-backup/config` and invokes `replicator` with the appropriate `env` variables setup.

-### `replicator` ###
+### `/usr/local/lib/rsync-backups/replicator` ###

-Replicates the latest backup directory to a new directory (named with the current date and time) and scans the sub directories for executable files named `sync` and runs them in the background until a time limit is reached.
+  * Replicates the latest backup directory to a new directory (named with the current date and time)
+  * scans the `/etc/rsync-backups/conf.d/` directory for config files and runs the worker `sync` scripts that do the actual backup in the background until a time limit is reached.

+Expects the `env` variable CONFIG_DIR to point to the configuration DIR that holds the "`conf.d`".

 #### Usage

 `replicator -d working_directory [ -t time_to_live ]`

-  `-d working_directory` - directory (or "Backup Store") where it will look for
+  `-d working_directory` - directory (or "Backup Store") where it will
-                           work to do
+                           look for  work to do

-  `-t time_to_live` - optional, for how long, in seconds, the process will live
+  `-t time_to_live` - optional, for how long, in seconds, the process
+                      will live

 #### Exit codes

     12 - Unable to find BACKUP_STORE
     13 - Unable to find "latest" inside BACKUP_STORE

-### `sync` ###
+### `/usr/local/lib/rsync-backups/sync` ###

-Does the backup of a single server to the `data` directory this script can be highly modified to adapt to the server being backup.
+Worker script that does the actual backup of a server.
+Reads it's configuration from the specified directory.

+#### Usage

+`sync -c CONFIG_DIR -d BACKUP_DIR`

+  `-c CONFIG_DIR` - configuration directory for this server, for example
+                   `/etc/rsync-backups/conf.d/CMX/`

+  `-d BACKUP_DIR` - path to the directory that will hold the backup, the
+                    `sync` script will try to update data that already exists there or create it

 ### `bkDatabase` ###